anzboi/proto-playground/README.md

 A proto and grpc playground.
 This repo contains a bunch of example proto and grpc definitions and implementations to play around with and experiment.

-- [Chat room](./docs/chatroom.md).
+- [Chatter](./chatter).
 A Chat room service with ability to create and manage separate chat rooms, and connect and chat with other users